jevinthaiparampil/frontend-learning/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

-A simple rock-paper-scissors game built with HTML, CSS, and JavaScript.
+A simple rock-paper-scissors game built with HTML and JavaScript.

 ## Features